 'I will betroth

 you

 to myself

 in tenderness'

 (Hosea 2:20)

 Saint John

 Jesus, our One and Only Priest

-In the Christian Church there is only one priest, Jesus, 'the one mediator between God and humankind'(1 Timothy 2:5).
+In the Christian Church there is only one priest, Jesus, 'the one mediator between God and humankind' (1 Timothy 2:5).

-Whatever we say about the priesthood of the ordained, it is a special sharing in the priesthood of Christ.
+The priesthood of the baptised is a special sharing in the priesthood of Christ.

 As we reflect on Jesus as King, Prophet and Priest, an argument can be made that it is the aspect of Priesthood that offer the best perspective on the way in which Jesus can be said to be King and Prophet.

 Jesus as King

-Jesus' mission was to bring about the reign of God 'on earth as in heaven'.
-He fulfilled in his person, in his words, and in his deeds, the role of the king in Israel.
-This is a familiar idea.
-What is essential for our reflection is to note how Jesus functioned as king.
-He did so as a humble servant: 'You call me Teacher and Lord-and you are right, for that is what I am.
-So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet'(John 1:13-14).
-He did so as the Good Shepherd 'who lays down his life for his sheep'(John 10:11).
+Jesus way of being a king was as a humble servant: 'You call me Teacher and Lord-and you are right, for that is what I am.
+So if I, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet' (John 1:13-14).

+He is the Good Shepherd 'who lays down his life for his sheep.'

+(John 10:11; see MSC Constitutions page 6).
-Jesus as King

-He was a 'king' by giving himself throughout his ministry, culminating in his gift of himself in love on the cross.
+Jesus as King He was a 'king' by giving himself throughout his ministry, culminating in his gift of himself in love on the cross.
 As we will note shortly, giving oneself is essentially a priestly act.

-Jesus as the Prophet

-This, too, is a familiar theme.
-Jesus not only spoke God's word.
-He is God's Word-made-flesh.
+Jesus as the Prophet Jesus not only spoke God's word.
+He is God's Wordmade-flesh.
 His mission was to 'testify to the truth' (John 18:37).
 The truth is, of course, that God is love.
-Jesus testified to this by 'bringing Good News to the poor', by 'proclaiming liberty to captives' and 'new sight to the blind', by 'setting the downtrodden free'(Luke 4:18 = Isaiah 61:1-2).

-His prophetic ministry is priestly.
+Jesus testified to this by 'bringing Good News to the poor', by 'proclaiming liberty to captives' and 'new sight to the blind', by 'setting the downtrodden free' (Luke 4:18 = Isaiah 61:1-2).
+MSC Constitutions n.
+20 'Religious profession consecrates us in Christ and his mission.
+Like him we are sent into the world to proclaim the Good News that God is a Father who shows his concern for the poor and suffering, and who gives meaning to life by giving us his love.'
+Jules Chevalier 1881 accepting the mission in Micronesia and Melanesia 'Following the example of Mary, in all simplicity we have made known our obvious inadequacy, our wellfounded misgivings.
+Since, despite this honest admission, you are saying to us as the angel did "Fear nothing.
+Accept the offer which is made to you.
+The Spirit of God will be with you.
+The power of the Most High will overshadow you."
+Respectfully we submit, an our humble congregation answers with the Virgin of Nazareth: "Behold the servant of the Lord, let what you have said be done to me," And with Saint Peter: "At your word I shall cast the net."
+As with his way of being King, so with his way of being Prophet, the key is found in his offering of himself to his Father and to us.